 A big part of our susceptibility to issues like anxiety has to do with how we were slowly socialized, either implicitly or explicitly, to believe that an autistic lifestyle is something that is defective and therefore needs fixing.
 A recent Independent article sums up the strong link between lack of autism acceptance and the development of mental health disorders in autistic people: Research shows that lack of acceptance externally from others and internally from the self significantly predicts depression and anxiety in young adults with autism.

 Acceptance, however, is universal design, valuing whole people, and inclusion.
 Acceptance is structural change to ableist, exclusionary systems.
 Acceptance is the social model for minds and bodies.
 Acceptance is neurological curb cuts and generative neurological pluralism.
+Acceptance is equity literacy.
 Acceptance is the freedom to learn and think and socialize differently, without being pathologized.

 Acceptance means training mental health service providers to look at autism and other disabilities as a part of a person’s identity, rather than a problem that needs to be fixed.
 Acceptance means helping to create a world where autistic people don’t have to camouflage themselves as neurotypical.
 Acceptance also means giving supports and accommodations to autistic people of all abilities and support levels when it’s asked for and needed.
 If the world becomes more embracing of the autistic lifestyle, I believe the severity of the mental health problems autistic people have can, in many cases, be lessened.

 There is no path to acceptance and inclusion that does not involve a direct confrontation with injustice.
 Yet another awareness campaign is not acceptance, far from it.